astrivant/.github/profile/README.md

-Astrivant is a job discovery and research platform that helps you decide where to focus your search.
+Astrivant is an LLC wrapping my personal projects for the time-being, to offset cloud costs.